 Mark Osiel's writings have inspired scholarly conferences and are assigned at many leading universities throughout the world, in a number of fields.
 His works seek to show how we may improve the law’s responses to mass atrocity by better understanding its organizational forms and social dynamics.
 His books include Mass Atrocity, Collective Memory & the Law (1997), Obeying Orders: Atrocity, Military Discipline, and the Law of War (1999), Mass Atrocity, Ordinary Evil, and Hannah Arendt: Criminal Consciousness in Argentina's Dirty War (Yale Univ.
 Press, 2002), Making Sense of Mass Atrocity (Cambridge Univ.
 Press, 2009), The End of Reciprocity: Terror, Torture & the Law of War (Cambridge Univ.
 Press, 2009); The Right to Do Wrong: A Social Scientific Look at Law’s Relation to Morality (Harvard Univ.
 Press, forthcoming), and After Atrocity: New Approaches to the Restraint and Redress of Mass Killing (Cambridge Univ.
 Press, forthcoming).
 His articles have appeared in the Harvard Law Review, Columbia Law Review, California Law Review, Pennsylvania Law Review, Journal of Legal Analysis, Human Rights Quarterly, Law & Social Inquiry, Ethics & International Affairs, Dissent, and Representations, among others.

 Osiel has been a visiting fellow at Cambridge University, Harvard's Kennedy School of Government, the London School of Economics, the American Bar Foundation/Northwestern, as well as universities in Argentina, Brazil, France, The Netherlands, and India (as a Fulbright Lecturer).
 After accepting a clerkship on the US Court of Appeals for the Seventh Circuit, Prof. Osiel practiced civil litigation for two years at Foley Hoag, a large private law firm in Boston.
-Before law school, he worked as a Head Start counselor and as a paramedic in Guatemala.
+Before attending law school, he worked as a Head Start counselor and as a paramedic in Guatemala.
 Avocationally, he is an avid enthusiast of foreign film.

 His regular courses include International Criminal/Humanitarian Law, Judicial Remedies, International Law, as well as seminars on Transitional Justice and on The Law of Armed Conflict